mideind/BinPackage/README.md

 Here we see that *síamskattarkjólanna* is a compound word, amalgamated from *síamskattar* and *kjólanna*, with *kjóll* being the base lemma of the compound word.
 This is a masculine noun (`kk`), in the `alm` (general vocabulary) domain.
-It has an issue number (*útgáfunúmer*) equal to 0 since it is constructed on-the-fly by BinPackage, rather than being fetched directly from BÍN.
+It has an id number (*einkenni*) equal to 0 since it is constructed on-the-fly by BinPackage, rather than being fetched directly from BÍN.
 The grammatical tag string is `EFFTgr`, i.e. genitive (*eignarfall*, `EF`), plural (*fleirtala*, `FT`) and definite (*með greini*, `gr`).